-The German Shepherd coat involves course outer guard hairs that protect the dog’s skin from the sun, burrs, insects, and other irritants as well as a fluffy undercoat that helps provide insulation during certain seasons and “blows out” after each season.
+A GSD’s coat involves coarse outer coat hairs that protect the dog’s skin from the sun, burrs, insects, and other irritants as well as a fluffy undercoat that helps provide insulation during certain seasons and “blows out” after each season.

 6 Tips for Managing German Shepherd Shedding